 Art of Makeup’s training and education environment provide the necessary foundation to learn makeup artistry skills from successful working makeup artists current in fashion and makeup trends, film, television, stage and HD makeup.
-Art of Makeup is located in downtown Vancouver, WA in the historic Academy building on the Columbia River just across the bridge from Portland, OR.
+Art of Makeup is located in the Southwest area of Portland, OR.

 Art of Makeup was founded in 2012 by Los Angeles makeup artist and educator Celena Rubin who moved to the Northwest in 2011.
 As well as being the lead instructor, Celena also directs a team of instructors who specialize in different areas of makeup artistry.
 All instructors are successful working professionals and are highly regarded in the industry in their respective field of specialty.
 Instructors’ active clients include production and media brands such as: Grimm, Portlandia, Adidas, Intel, Nike, People Magazine, Apple, Portland Bride & Groom Magazine, 20/20, Oregon Ballet Theater, Portland Opera and more.

 - Art of Makeup is quickly gaining national recognition.

 - Students from all over the world have enrolled in programs at Art of Makeup.